-The scene in which the Immortals witness a ghostly procession of conquistadores in the jungle never made the final cut.
+A scene in which the Immortals witness a ghostly procession of conquistadores in the jungle never made the final cut.
 Nor did the one in which they stumble across the wreckage of a crashed airplane.
-These dabs of the colonial past and future might have been too portentous, as if Cox had been trying to capture the hallucinatory quality of Aguirre, Wrath of God and Apocalypse Now.
-The U.S. economic embargo was active at the time of the Walker production, and a Soviet tanker, apparently bringing grain and much-coveted toilet rolls, was anchored near the beach at San Juan del Sur.
+These dabs of the colonial past and future might have been too portentous, as if Cox had been trying to capture the hallucinatory quality of Aguirre, the Wrath of God and Apocalypse Now.
+The U.S. economic embargo was active at the time of the Walker production, and a Soviet tanker, apparently bringing grain and much-coveted toilet paper, was anchored near the beach at San Juan del Sur.
 Cox arrived there one day to film Walker’s demise, and he told me he was going to use the ship as part of the scenery.
-That would have cost the scene gravitas, however.
-Instead, as the deposed president’s widow, Yrena (Blanca Guerra), leaves the city in a horse-drawn carriage, we see a speeding Mercedes-Benz (Somoza, the Nicaraguan dictator deposed in the Sandinista revolution, was assassinated in his Merc in Paraguay in 1980).
+Instead, as the deposed president’s widow, Yrena (Blanca Guerra), leaves the city in a horse-drawn carriage, we see a speeding Mercedes-Benz (Anastasio Somoza Debayle, the Nicaraguan dictator deposed in the Sandinista revolution, was assassinated in his Merc in Paraguay in 1980).
 Cox also throws in copies of People, Newsweek, and Time with Walker’s face on the cover.
 America’s history of rapacious intervention in Nicaragua thus becomes fodder for glibly packaged news and entertainment.

 A thirty-two-year-old leftist from Liverpool, Cox had studied film at UCLA and instantly become a name director with his cult American indie hit Repo Man (1984), which he followed with the British Sid & Nancy.
 These are scrappy urban films characterized by ramshackle lyricism and flights into magical realism.
 Cox first came across Walker in an article about the history of U.S. intervention in Nicaragua published in the magazine Mother Jones.
 Later, when he and Repo Man producer Peter McCarthy visited Nicaragua to observe the November 1984 elections that brought Daniel Ortega to power for the first time, Cox saw an inscription on Granada’s cathedral stating that Walker had tried to burn it down.